MelkWold/SBA7_react_web_application_project/README.md

 1. JavaScript
 2. React
 3. Axios
-4. Express.js
-5. Node.js
-6. CSS
+4. CSS
-7. HTML
+5. HTML

-## API Endpoints (?)
+## React Hooks used:
+- useState
+- useEffect
+- react-router-dom

 ## Reflection

 - Not required in the project document

-## SBA 320 Requirements:

-- Create REACT application that serves a purpose/solves a problem
-- Fetch Data from a 3rd API
-- Display data on the DOM
-- Technologies needed:
-- - useState OR useReducer - manage state
-- - useEffect - to automatically fetch data/handle effects
-- - react-router-dom - simulate 3 pages
-- - Well documented - README.md
-- - Thorough commit history.
-12 - 15 commits
-- - Reasonable CSS